-Active2 surveillance exercises in Switzerland (of adult cattle not notified as BSE or CNS suspect in fallen stock, emergency slaughter, and normal slaughter) and the UK (OTMS-survey3) both detected several confirmed BSE-cases that would have remained undetected by normal, passive4 surveillance, even if targeted at animals with neurological symptoms.
+Active surveillance exercises in Switzerland (of adult cattle not notified as BSE or CNS suspect in fallen stock, emergency slaughter, and normal slaughter) and the UK (OTMS-survey) both detected several confirmed BSE-cases that would have remained undetected by normal, passive surveillance, even if targeted at animals with neurological symptoms.
 The SSC therefore assumed that passive surveillance does not give a true estimate of the existing BSE-cases.
-The Swiss and UK results indicate that it is likely that passive surveillance, based solely on notification of symptomatic BSE-suspects, will not detect more than half or one third of all clinical cases, or even fewer.
-However, as long as it is impossible to detect preclinical cases in the early phases of the incubation period, active surveillance of apparently healthy animals younger than 24 months cannot be expected to improve the detection level.
+The Swiss and UK results indicate that it is likely that passive surveillance, based solely on notification of symptomatic BSE-suspects, will not detect more than half or one third of all clinical cases in the early phases of the incubation period, active surveillance of apparently healthy animals younger than 24 months cannot be expected to improve the detection level.